-In a very small fraction of situations, investigators in charge of clinical trials have acted unethically.
+In a very small fraction of situations, investigators in charge of clinical trials and studies have acted unethically.
 One particularly shameful example is known as the Tuskegee experiments.
-Conducted around Tuskegee, Alabama, from 1932 to 1972, this study enrolled about 400 poor, mostly illiterate, African-American sharecroppers who had syphilis.
+Conducted around Tuskegee, Alabama, from 1932 to 1972, this study enrolled about 400 poor, mostly illiterate, Black sharecroppers who had syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
+Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
+It begins... read more .
 These participants were not told that they had syphilis, and despite the widespread availability of the effective treatment penicillin, the Tuskegee investigators withheld penicillin and information about penicillin purely to continue to study how the disease progressed.
 Participants were also prevented from accessing syphilis treatment programs that were available to other people in the area.
 As a result of this horrendous breach of ethics and trust, several safeguards were put in place.
-Included in these safeguards are the establishment of Institutional Review Boards and the concept of informed consent.
+Included in these safeguards are the establishment of institutional review boards and the concept of informed consent.

 Informed consent means that a person is given all the information needed to make an educated and informed decision as to whether to participate in a clinical trial.
 Information should describe all aspects of the trial, from its purpose to a statement about who pays for medical care to treat any research-related injuries.
 Informed consent documents tend to be lengthy (in some cases, dozens of pages long), technical, and hard to read.
 However, it is essential that participants read the documents carefully.